-The Calm Harm app powered by stem4 helps young people resist or manage the urge to self-harm.
-Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, together with ideas from young people, Calm Harm uses strategies from Dialectical Behaviour Therapy (DBT) to help users learn to identify and manage their ‘emotional mind’, teaching impulse control, emotional regulation and tracking underlying triggers to harmful urges.
+The Calm Harm app by stem4 helps young people resist or manage the urge to self-harm.
+Developed by Dr Nihara Krause, a consultant Clinical Psychologist, together with ideas from young people, the Calm Harm app uses strategies from Dialectical Behaviour Therapy (DBT) to help users learn to identify and manage their ‘emotional mind’, teaching impulse control, emotional regulation and tracking underlying triggers to harmful urges.

 It is not a substitute for the assessment and individualised treatment of a health/mental health professional.

-Calm Harm is recommended for the ages of 13 years and above.
+The Calm Harm app is recommended for the ages of 13 years and above.
 If a younger child would like to use it, it is recommended that this is done under the guidance of a responsible adult.

-Please note that Calm Harm is not a substitute for assessment and intervention by a mental health professional.
+Please note that the Calm Harm app is not a substitute for assessment and intervention by a mental health professional.
 It is recommended a GP should be consulted in the first instance.

 ‘The urge to self-harm is like a wave – it feels most powerful when you start wanting to do it.
 Once you surf the wave, the urge will fade.’

 Users can learn to ‘surf the wave’ by doing five or fifteen-minute activities in these categories:

 ∙ Distract: helps to combat the urge by learning self-control

 ∙ Comfort: helps to care rather than harm

 ∙ Express gets those feelings out in a different way

 ∙ Release: provides safe alternatives to self-injury

 There is also a breathing technique to help reduce symptoms of stress and anxiety.

-Calm Harm educates using strategies from evidence-based Dialectic Behaviour Therapy (DBT).
+The Calm Harm app educates using strategies from evidence-based Dialectical Behaviour Therapy (DBT).
 DBT has been shown to be an effective treatment for some groups of patients who self-harm.

 The focus is on helping the user learn to identify and manage their ‘emotional mind’.
 The app teaches children and young people impulse control, emotional regulation and tracks underlying triggers to harmful urges.
 It also helps self-monitor and signposts to help.